shariq1989/cookbook/content/recipe/IP_Austrian_ Beef_ Stew.md

 #### INGREDIENTS

-* 5 lb Chuck Roast, cut into 1 ½ -inch pieces
+* 5 lb Chuck Roast, cut into 1 ½-inch pieces
 * 6 tbsp [Sweet Paprika](https://amzn.to/3jJjOGx)
 * Kosher Salt and Pepper, to taste
 * 2 cups Water and 1 tbsp Beef Better Than Bouillon